Greek Life FAQs

 If I participate in Rush, am I guaranteed a bid to at least one organization on campus?

-No. The Greek community at Doane College does not guarantee that everyone who attends a Rush event will receive a bid.
+No. The Greek community at Doane University does not guarantee that everyone who attends a Rush event will receive a bid.
 This system allows each group to recruit members they know will fit their culture and uphold their values.
 It also ensures individuals who have received a bid that the members of that organization sincerely want a potential member to be a part of their group.

 It depends.
 Each fraternity and sorority has their own policy towards legacy members.
 For more information on a group’s legacy policy, please contact their organization directly or Kayla Decker, Greek System Director.
 A list of contacts for each organization can be found here.